ICB-DCM/pyABC/doc/what.rst

 ---------------

 This is a package for Approximate Bayesian Computationh, using a Sequential Monte Carlo scheme.
-This provides a prticularly efficient technique for Bayesian posterior estimation in cases where it is very hard to calculate the likelihood function efficient.
+This provides a particularly efficient technique for Bayesian posterior estimation in cases where it is very hard to calculate the likelihood function efficiently.